 Why become a trustee?

 Being a trustee can be very rewarding.
-As a trustee you have the chance to support and shape the work and strategic direction of Borderline Support UK, and you can make a significant difference to a cause that matters to you.
+As a trustee you have the opportunity to support and influence the work and strategic direction of Borderline Support UK, and you can make a substantial impact on a cause that holds personal significance to you.

 Being a trustee also offers you the opportunity for professional development.
 It can let you gain some experience of strategy and leadership, and will help boost your CV.
 It will give you tangible experience of being a non-executive director – such as leadership, setting a strategic vision, influencing and negotiation, and managing risk.
 If you already have experience in these areas, it can be interesting to use it in a different; and potentially challenging, context.
 Trustees often say that being a board member has been one of the most rewarding experiences, and one of the best sources of learning in their professional lives.

-As a trustee, you will be part of a team who work together on a shared goal, and you will have the opportunity to apply your unique skills and experience while learning from others.
-Working closely with a passionate team of people who may have different views or perspectives is often one of the most enjoyable aspects of the role.
+As a trustee, you will be part of a collaborative team that strives towards a common objective.
+In this role, you will have the opportunity to apply your unique skills and experience while gaining insight from others.
+One of the more gratifying aspects of trusteeship lies in the close collaboration with a dedicated team of individuals who bring diverse viewpoints and perspectives to the table.